-The Vietnamese dong is weak, allowing your dollar or euro to go incredibly far in a market that offers very affordable living, developed shopping, fantastic restaurants, and beautiful apartment buildings.
+Vietnam’s currency, the dong, is weak, allowing your dollar or euro to go incredibly far in a market that offers very affordable living, developed shopping, fantastic restaurants, and beautiful apartment buildings.

 This also makes it a great place for business.
 Many nomads go there to bootstrap their businesses and get the most for their dollar.

-It’s just a great place to live.
+In essence, Vietnam is a great place to live.

 Like Hong Kong, Singapore is both a symbol of economic freedom and a rather expensive place to live.